Qhubekane/practiceprojects/README.md

 # practiceprojects

 list of practice projects
-reg_array - asks for a number and confirms registration.
+1. reg_array - asks for a number and confirms registration.
+2. evenoddarr - scans values and count even vs off.